rozek/postman-collection-for-voltcloud/README.md

 The requests found in this collection are grouped into those used by an application developer (who is also allowed to manage his/her customers and their key-value stores) and those used by a customer of a given application him/herself (which normally means that the application performs any requests on behalf of the - previously logged-in - customer)

+In principle, you may submit the listed requests one after another - usually, former requests collect any information needed for later ones.

 ### for Developers ###

 #### Login ####